shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 -   Increase one ability score of your choice by 2, max 20.
 -   Increase two ability scores of your choice by 1, max 20.
 -   Increase your spellcasting ability score by 1, max 30.

-# Bending Trick

-At level 2, you know a spell so well you can cast it with ease.
-Choose a spell you know and can safely cast.
-It becomes a Bending Trick for you.

-When you cast a Bending Trick, you can apply a Bond Affinity option to it and the Bending Trick costs 5 Spell Points less to cast, minimum 0.

-Whenever you level up, you can upgrade an additional spell into a Bending Trick, using the same rules.
-You may not downgrade a Bending Trick, and you may not replace a Bending Trick you know with a new Bending Trick.

-You may upgrade an existing Bending Trick again instead of choosing a new one, using the same rules.
-The benefits of a Bending Trick stack.
-For example, if you choose to upgrade the same spell 3 times, you can apply 3 Bond Affinity options to it, and it costs 15 Spell Points less to cast.

 # Reality Studier